 - Select ‘Install Package Control’.

-Upon installing Package Control, you will able to install packages available for the Sublime Text.
+You’ll also find the above steps in this installation guide.
+Upon installing Package Control, you will able to install different packages for the Sublime Text.

 How to Install SFTP Package

 Installing the ‘SFTP’ package requires just a few steps.
-In the Sublime Text, for installing packages you don’t need to go outside.
-The packages can be installed within the editor itself.
+In Sublime Text, the packages are installed within the editor itself.

 cmd+shift+p on macOS and type Package Control.
 Select ‘Package Control: Install Package’, it will populate the packages.
-You may need to wait for a while till it loads the repositories.
+You may need to wait for a while until the editor loads the repositories.

 Type SFTP and you will see the SFTP package.
 Select the SFTP box and hit Enter.